Program Highlights

 Global Health Opportunities at Weill Cornell

-The Department of Neurology at Weill Cornell offers a number of global health opportunities for its residents by supporting travel to several sites in Asia and Africa.
+The Department of Neurology at Weill Cornell offers a number of global health opportunities for its residents by supporting travel to different sites.
 Weill Cornell has a long-standing collaboration with Weill Bugando Hospital in Mwanza, Tanzania, where residents manage neurological illnesses not commonly encountered in the United States.
 Typically, residents travel to Tanzania during their PGY-4 year.
-During the PGY-3 through PGY-4 years, residents can also rotate at Zhejiang University in China, where they learn about the current state of neurological care in China.
-In recent years, residents have also traveled to the Department of Neurology at Addis Ababa University in Ethiopia and to clinical sites in Germany.
-We now have a recent partnership with the Open Medical Institute in Salzburg, Austria enabling resident rotations in epilepsy and other neurology experiences.
+In recent years, residents have also traveled to the Department of Neurology at Addis Ababa University in Ethiopia and to the Open Medical Institute in Salzburg, Austria enabling resident rotations in epilepsy and other neurology experiences.

 Prioritization of Resident Wellness